mcummings128/gh-actions-outputs-experiments-1/README.md

 The cadence of calls is `workflow-a` --calls--> `workflow-b` --calls--> `workflow-c`

 `workflow-a` can get the output from `workflow-c` like so:
 1. `workflow-c` has both a job-level and workflow-level `outputs` block.
-A step in the job sets an output which the job-level `outputs` block referecnes.
+A job with the id `set-workflow-c-output-job` has a step that sets an output which the job-level `outputs` block references.
 The workflow-level `outputs` block references the job-level reference so the output can be passed to a caller workflow.
 2. `workflow-b` has a job with the ID of 'b-job-1' set up to call `workflow-c`.
-A subsequent job in `workflow-b` 'b-job-2' has a job-level `outputs` block.
+A subsequent job in `workflow-b` with the ID `b-job-2` has a job-level `outputs` block.
 A workflow-level `outputs` block references the value from the job-level `outputs` block. `workflow-b` is also resuable (`workflow-a` calls it), thus the need for the workflow-level `outputs` block.
 Note `workflow-b` does NOT need a job-level `outputs` block because `workflow-c`'s `outputs` are already exposed at the job-level? b-job-2 has a step with the ID 'get-output-from-b-job-1' uses 'needs' and b-job-1's id to get the output from b-job-1. b-job-2's job-level `outputs` block will reference the step ID 'get-output-from-b-job-1' to get the value of the output.
 3. `workflow-a` has a job with the ID 'call-`workflow-b`' which shockingly, calls `workflow-b`. `workflow-a` has another job which uses uses 'needs' and call-`workflow-b`'s id to get the output from call-`workflow-b`.